Salt Lake Marriott Downtown at City Creek

-Salt Lake Marriott Downtown at City Creek is a Marriott International run hotel located in the City Creek Center on 75 South West Temple Street, Salt Lake City Utah United States.
-The hotel was opened in 1981 and in 2008 underwent a name change and a multimillion-dollar renovation as a result of the city creek development.
-The hotel is one of only a few buildings that were built prior to the development of City Creek Center.
+The Salt Lake Marriott Downtown at City Creek is a Marriott International operated hotel located at City Creek Center in downtown Salt Lake City, Utah, United States.
+The hotel opened as the Salt Lake City Marriott Hotel on October 15, 1981 (with a grand opening on October 22), and was originally connected to Crossroads Plaza mall.
+In the late 2000s, the hotel underwent a name change and a multimillion-dollar renovation when Crossroads Plaza was razed and replaced with City Creek Center.
 During the 2002 Winter Olympics, the west side of the building had a full size wrap with the image of an athlete.

 Facilities

 The Marriott hotel consists of 510 rooms, 21 meeting rooms as well as a bar, a restaurant, a Starbucks, and entertainment facilities.
 The hotel also has a gym and a fitness center.